Magisterial District Court Statistics

 Felony and Misdemeanor Cases Filed in the Magisterial District Courts

-Magisterial District Judges preside over traffic, civil, landlord tenant, and other summary level cases, in addition to serving as the court of initial jurisdiction for all serious criminal offenses, including homicide, which are first filed in the Magisterial District Courts.
+Not only do Magisterial District Judges preside over traffic, civil, landlord tenant, and other summary level cases; they also serve as the court of initial jurisdiction for all criminal offenses, including serious crimes like homicide, which are first filed and heard in the Magisterial District Courts.

-Criminal Cases begin with the issuance of a summons (a notice that is mailed to the person being charged telling them when to appear in court), an arrest warrant, or with the person being directly brought before the court at the time of the incident.
+Criminal Cases begin with the issuance of a summons (a notice that is mailed to the person being charged telling them when to appear in court), an arrest warrant, or with the person being directly brought before the court (either in person or virtually) at the time of the incident.

 In 2019 Magisterial District Judges issued 56,235 Criminal Arrest Warrants.

-Persons arrested on an arrest warrant are brought before the Magisterial District Judge for a Preliminary Arraignment where:
+Persons arrested with or without a warrant are brought before the Magisterial District Judge for a Preliminary Arraignment where:

 - They are informed of the charges against them;

-- Offered the services of an attorney if they cannot afford one;
+- Offered the services of a public defender if they cannot afford an attorney;

 - Given an opportunity to make a phone call and to post bail, when appropriate;